Orwell Astronomical Society (Ipswich)

 Late Summer 2002: Design And Construction Of The Mirror Cell

-Following the second meeting of the Millennium Telescope project group, several members of OASI began informal meetings and discussions and undertook work on aspects of the design and construction of the telescope, mostly on Wednesday evenings.
-They designed an 18-point primary mirror cell assembly and began construction.
-Figure 17 shows the ladder frame used to hold the mirror support bars and triangles.
-It measures 590x545 mm.
+Following the second meeting of the project group, several members began informal meetings and discussions and undertook work on aspects of the design and construction of the telescope, mostly on Wednesday evenings.
+One of the first items upon which construction began was the mirror cell.
+The design was based on the Plop Drop mirror cell design software and other sources including Kriege and Berry; key aspects are as follows:

-Fig17_mirror_cell.jpg Figure 17.
-The mirror cell during early stages of assembly.
+Fig17_mirror_cell.jpg Fig 17.
+The mirror cell during early construction.

 07 September 2002: Thetford Star Party

 The 2002 Thetford (East Anglia, UK) Star Party was held 01-07 September.
-Paddy O'Sullivan and Neil Morley attended the final day of the Party hoping for an opportunity to meet some large telescopes and their owners.
+Paddy O'Sullivan and Neil Morley attended the final day of the Party hoping for an opportunity to meet the owners of large telescopes.
 Drizzly weather in the morning discouraged them from setting off for Thetford until after lunchtime and they arrived just after 2.00pm.
-Fortunately, the weather held during the afternoon and gave them an excellent opportunity to meet people setting up their telescopes for the evening.
+Fortunately, the weather improved during the afternoon and gave them an excellent opportunity to meet people setting up their telescopes for the evening.

-Neil and Paddy were amazed at the number of large Dobsonian telescopes present, both commercially produced and home-made.
+Neil and Paddy were surprised at the number of large Dobsonian telescopes present, both commercially produced and home-made.
 They counted five telescopes with apertures in excess of 38 cm.
 The largest was a 50 cm Obsession standing around 2.1 m tall.
 Neil regretted not bringing a camera (as well as missing an aurora visible on the previous night!)
-Nevertheless, he and Paddy made best use of their time discussing the OASI design with owners of large telescopes.
-They found telescope owners more than willing to discuss their instruments and to share experiences and design tips.
-One owner commented that large Dobsonians seem to be slowly replacing electronically controlled Schmidt-Cassegrains at star party events.
+Telescope owners were more than willing to discuss their instruments and to share experiences and design tips, and Neil and Paddy took advantage of this in discussing the OASI design with them.
+One owner commented that large Dobsonians seem to be slowly replacing electronically controlled Schmidt-Cassegrains at star parties.
 In general, the Dobsonians at Thetford tended to be closer to the designs of Kriege and Berry, employing enclosed mirror cell assemblies, than to ultralight designs.
 This was encouraging, as it meant that the OASI design was at the leading edge of Dobsonian technology as far as the UK is concerned.

 1. AstroSystems Telekit, USA

-The Telekit is a commercially available telescope imported from the USA.
+The Telekit (figure 19) is a commercially available telescope imported from the USA.
 It is supplied as a flat-pack kit requiring assembly and finishing.
 It is made almost entirely of ApplePly.
 Various sizes are available; Neil and Paddy saw a 45 cm model.
 The design incorporates several interesting features including a lightweight AstroSystems Crayford focusser made of what looked like resin material.
-The focusser employed four hex-wrench-adjustable levelling feet at its corners allowing the optical axis of the focusser to be accurately positioned during collimation.
-See figure 18.
+The focusser employed four hex-wrench adjustments at its corners allowing its optical axis to be accurately aligned during collimation.

 2. Kriege and Berry 50 cm Obsession